nigelhorne/ged2site/README.md

 * Firstly install a Perl, either ActiveState or Strawberry will work fine.
 I have also had success using Cygwin's Perl.

 * Load in all the CPAN modules that ged2site uses.
-I

 * Install Family Tree Maker.
 Sorry, there's no alternative, you'll just have to find a copy and buy it.
 Good luck because ACOM is dropping it, and I'm